-An employee who applies and is selected for another position in the college which is assigned to the same pay grade as the employee's prior position will be considered to be making a lateral position move and is not eligible for a pay increase.
-An employee who applies for and is selected for another position in the college which is in a lower pay grade than the employee's prior position will be subject to a decrease in pay if the criteria for individual pay placement warrant such.
+An employee who applies for and is selected for another position in the College which is in the same pay grade as the employee's prior position will be considered to be making a lateral position move and is not eligible for a pay increase.
+An employee who applies for and is selected for another position in the College which is in a lower pay grade as the employee's prior position will be subject to a decrease in pay if the criteria for individual pay placement warrant such.